-- (1) It sends a QTYPE NS query to a root (.) nameserver, which subsequently responds with the following glue (referral) records: 1) A Type NS record containing the domain name of com nameserver 2) A Type A record containing the IP address of com nameserver. - (2) It sends a QTYPE NS query to the com nameserver, which subsequently responds with the following glue records: 1) A Type NS record containing the domain name of example.com nameserver 2) A Type A record containing the IP address of example.com nameserver. - (3) It sends a QTYPE A query to the example.com nameserver, which finally responds with a Type A record containing the IP address of www.example.com. - (4) It caches and forwards the received IP to the client.
+- It sends a QTYPE NS query to a root (.) nameserver, which subsequently responds with the following glue (referral) records: 1) A Type NS record containing the domain name of com nameserver 2) A Type A record containing the IP of com nameserver. - 2) It sends a QTYPE NS query to the com nameserver, which then responds with the following glue records: 1) A Type NS record containing the domain name of example.com nameserver 2) A Type A record containing the IP of example.com nameserver.